Kerry Wood: 2007–2008

 With his long history of injuries and inability to stay in the starting rotation, Wood accepted the Cubs' offer to return as a relief pitcher in 2007.
-Wood attempted to sustain a regular throwing schedule and appearances during Spring training games.
-However, Wood was placed on the 15-day DL with soreness in his elbow and was then moved to the 60-day DL.
+Wood attempted to sustain a regular throwing schedule and appearances during spring training games.
+Wood was placed on the 15-day DL, though, with soreness in his elbow, and was then moved to the 60-day DL.
 Wood considered retiring if he continued to have pain in his throwing arm.
 He began playing catch on May 21.
-In his first rehab assignment in Cubs Rookie Ball, he struck out all three batters he faced.
-On July 24, he pitched 1 inning with the Single-A Peoria Chiefs, throwing 9 pitches.
-He made back-to-back appearances on July 26 and July 27, throwing his fastball between 92–94 mph with no discomfort.
+In his first rehabilitation assignment in Cubs Rookie Ball, he struck out all three batters he faced.
+On July 24, he pitched an inning with the Single-A Peoria Chiefs, throwing 9 pitches.
+He made back-to-back appearances on July 26 and July 27, throwing his fastball between 92 and 94 mph with no discomfort.

-The Cubs activated Wood from the 60-Day disabled list on August 3, causing many to believe that he would make his actual return on that day.
-In the seventh inning, however, Lou Piniella opted to send Bob Howry to the mound, and most fans, eager to see Kerry back on the hill, mistakenly gave Howry a standing ovation, only to realize moments later it was actually not Wood.
+The Cubs activated Wood from the 60-day DL on August 3, causing many to believe that he would make his actual return on that day.
+In the seventh inning, however, Lou Piniella opted to send Bob Howry to the mound, and most fans, eager to see Kerry back on the hill, mistakenly gave Howry a standing ovation, only to realize moments later he was actually not Wood.
 Piniella later stated he wanted Wood to receive a "softer landing", or in other words, make his return in a game where the Cubs have a comfortable lead over their opponents.
 Wood made his return on August 5, with the Cubs trailing the New York Mets by four runs.
-He pitched a single inning, during which he allowed one hit, and struck out another batter.
-Piniella praised Wood's performance, stating "He threw the ball real good", and "His breaking ball had some bite to it, and he threw it up there about 93–94, about what we expected".
+He pitched a single inning, during which he allowed one hit and struck out another batter.
+Piniella praised Wood's performance, stating, "He threw the ball real good", and "His breaking ball had some bite to it, and he threw it up there about 93–94, about what we expected".
 He remained healthy appearing in 22 games and posting a 1–1 record with a solid 3.33 ERA.

-He was generally limited to one inning per outing, not appearing in games on back-to-back days, though he did pitch in both halves of a doubleheader on September 15.
-Wood was a major contributor to the Cubs' NL Central Division Championship down the stretch in late September, earning a win and 8 holds.
-Wood filed for free-agency on November 11, 2007, though he suggested that he wanted to remain in pinstripes for the 2008 season.
-Despite multi-year offers from other teams, Wood agreed to a one-year, $4.2 million deal with the Cubs.
+Wood was generally limited to one inning per outing, not appearing in games on back-to-back days, though he did pitch in both halves of a doubleheader on September 15.
+Wood was a major contributor to the Cubs' NL Central Division Championship down the stretch in late September, earning a win and eight holds.
+Wood filed for free agency on November 11, 2007, though he suggested that he wanted to remain in pinstripes for the 2008 season.
+Despite multiyear offers from other teams, Wood agreed to a one-year, $4.2 million deal with the Cubs.